 My Suggested WordPress Backup Plugins

-I’m now going to list eight of the best WordPress backup plugins available in 2022.
+I will provide you with a list of eight of the best WordPress backup plugins available in 2023.

 In my selection, I tried to include something for everyone.
 However, if you don’t find one that tickles your fancy, there are plenty of other good ones out there to choose from.
 The key is to know what you are expecting from the plugin.
 Reading reviews to see what other people are saying about it is also wise.